Nishat Mills Limited: Nishat Linen

 Nishat Linen was founded in 1989 by Naz Mansha, the wife of Pakistani businessman, Mian Muhammad Mansha.
+Today, Nishat Linen is one of Pakistan's largest home textile brands, offering a variety of products including fabrics, ready-made garments, and home décor items.

 In 1989, Nishat Linen established a factory.
 In 1994, the first retail store of Nishat was opened.
+Nishat Linen operates both in Pakistan and internationally, with retail stores and franchises in various countries, including the UAE, USA, Bangladesh, and the United Kingdom.

 Nishat Linen also operates franchises of Inglot Cosmetics and Swarovski in Pakistan.

+For its international operations, Nishat Linen has established a strong presence through franchises and direct retail outlets.
+One of the key international markets is the United Kingdom, where Nishat Linen has a dedicated Nishat Linen UK website for online shopping and customer engagement.